cmorterud/cmorterud.github.io/about.md

 Cody Morterud is a Computer Science Engineering student at the University of Michigan, Ann Arbor.
-Currently, his favorite languages are C# and Python.
+Currently, his favorite languages is Java, close second is C#.
 He has previously worked at Quicken Loans in Detroit, Michigan, and The Boyle Lab in Ann Arbor, Michigan.
 Cody is a VIM user, not Emacs.
-He is a young software developer with a love for new challenges and his friends.
+He is a young software engineer with a love for new challenges and his friends.